Elvis-Munene/myPersonalPortfolio/README.md

 This project is a personal web aplication.
 The web application is designed to showcase my skills to potential clients.
 # Features
 ***
-Users for this application will be able to (p)
+Users for this application will be able to
 1. Contact me for services.
 2. View my profile.